-Information about judgments made in applying accounting policies that have the most significant effects on the amounts recognized in the financial statements is included below.
+Information about judgments made in applying accounting policies that have the most significant effects on the amounts recognized in the financial statements is described in the notes to the financial statements mentioned below:

-- -Note 6 Investments in securities: Securities market values with no observable market. - -Note 8 Valuation of derivative financial instruments: key assumptions to determine market value, especially those complex derivatives or with no active market. - -Notes 11 and 13 Determination of allowance for loan losses and recoverability of accounts receivable: assumptions and inputs used in its determination. - -Note 15 Valuation of property, furniture and equipment- Impairment tests of fixed assets values, including the key assumptions for determining the recoverable amount of those assets. - -Note 20 Labor obligations: key actuarial assumptions; - -Note 23 Recognition of deferred tax assets: availability of future taxable income, and the realization of deferred tax assets.
+- Note 6 Investments in securities: Securities market values with no observable market. - Note 8 Valuation of derivative financial instruments: Key assumptions to determine market value, especially those complex derivatives or with no active market. - Notes 11 and 14 -Determination of allowance for loan losses and recoverability of accounts receivable: Assumptions and inputs used in its determination. - Note 16 -Valuation of property, furniture and equipment: Impairment tests of fixed assets values, including the key assumptions for determining the recoverable amount of those assets. - Note 21 -Technical reserves: Key actuarial assumptions for estimating the expected future value obligations, derived from payments of claims, benefits, guaranteed securities, dividends, acquisition and administration expenses, as well as any other future obligation derived from insurance contracts, plus a risk margin. - Note 22 Labor obligations: Key actuarial assumptions. - Note 25 -Recognition of deferred tax assets: Availability of future taxable income, and the realization of deferred tax assets.